pixarninja/world_forge/README.md

 # Class Definitions

+## SpriteController

+SpriteController is the object that holds a sprite's position, entity, and frame rate variables.
+The role of the SpriteController is to manage which spritesheet is shown for each sprite; sprites are able to change the spritesheet displayed through transitions, and in order to save memory only one SpriteEntity object is created per controller.
+Thus, the controller stores the entity currently being displayed on the screen, and also keeps track of the position and frame rate for the sprites it manages.

+### void makeTransition(...)

+Parameters: *String ID*.
+This method calls the refreshCharacter(ID) method on the controller's entity.

+### void printController()

+Parameters: none.
+This method prints information about the controller, for debugging purposes.

 ## SpriteEntity

 SpriteEntity is one of the main classes that is used by this project.
 It provides the foundation of all objects rendered to the screen; the SpriteProp, SpriteButton, and SpriteCharacter classes all extend the SpriteEntity class.
 Inside this class are the following methods:

 ### static Bitmap decodeSampledBitmapFromResource(...)

-Parameters: Resources res, int resId, int reqWidth, int reqHeight.
+Parameters: *Resources res, int resId, int reqWidth, int reqHeight*.
 This method is used to scale Bitmap images depending on the required width and hieght passed in.

 ### static int calculateInSampleSize(...)

-Parameters: BitmapFactory.Options options, int reqWidth, int reqHeight.
+Parameters: *BitmapFactory.Options options, int reqWidth, int reqHeight*.
 This is also used to scale Bitmap images, but is used to actually calculate the necessary sample size.

 ### void refreshCharacter(...)

-Parameters: String ID.
-This method should be overridden and filled with transitions.
+Parameters: *String ID.
+This method should be overridden and filled with transitions*.
 For examples on transitions, see how the sample game provides overrides to this method.
 See also the Transitions section of this document.

 ### void updateView()